 Family Items Age with Time.

 Paper yellows.
 Fabric weakens.
 Photographs fade.
-These changes happen slowly and quietly, and they are simply part of a material’s life.
+These changes happen slowly and quietly.
+They are simply part of the life of physical materials.

 Sometimes there is more than age at play.
 You might find photos stuck together, a brittle envelope, or a letter with a tear.
-You might even notice something you did years ago that was not quite right.
+You might even notice a choice you made years ago that’s causing damage.
 That happens more often than people admit.

 The good news is this.
 The story is not gone.
 What matters most is what you do next.